'You Look Amazing' and 'Thank You, Pa' — the Sweetest Moments You Didn't Hear at the Royal Wedding

-While viewers got to see inside Prince Harry and Meghan Markle‘s wedding ceremony, fans watching from home couldn’t hear all the touching exchanges between the couple went down during the service.
+While viewers got to see inside Prince Harry and Meghan Markle‘s wedding ceremony, fans watching from home couldn’t hear all the touching exchanges between the couple that went down during the service.

 - It’s the event of the year!
 Be sure to keep up with all of PEOPLE’s royal wedding coverage and don’t forget to check out everything you need to know about Meghan Markle’s perfect style.